 Deadline: April 16th

-Master’s and Ph.D. students of Latino/a heritage could rely on the Congressional Hispanic Caucus Institute (CHCI) Scholarships to provide $5,000 annually for covering tuition, room and board, textbooks, or other school costs.
-Eligible candidates must be enrolled full-time at an accredited college, be lawfully authorized to work in the U.S., exhibit financial need, maintain good academic standing, display leadership potential, and give back with community service.
+Latino/a graduate students should check out the Congressional Hispanic Caucus Institute Scholarships.
+One $5,000 scholarship can be used to cover tuition, room and board, textbooks, and related costs.
+Eligible candidates must be enrolled full-time at an accredited graduate school.
+They must be lawfully authorized to work in the States.
+They must exhibit financial need, and maintain good academic standing.
+And they must display leadership skills and potential, and give back with community service.

 Contact